arnadev/SaaS-review-Scraper/QUICKSTART.md

 NOTE: This is purely for personal educational use.
-CAPTCHAs arw presented to humans and no TOS breaking anto botting is used.
+CAPTCHAs arw presented to humans and no TOS breaking anti botting is used.

 # Quick Start Guide